 And please do not do what I did and automatically rip the pad out of your undies because you’re used to the adhesive wings.
 You have buttons now.
 Do not rip the buttons.

 Hannahpad’s overnight pad is big.
 I used it going into day 4 of my period (so much blood) and there wasn’t a single leak.
 This baby has ultimate coverage, which is perfect for me because I am incapable of sleeping in one position and move around constantly.
 There have been moments in the past where I’ve had to pad my entire butt because the overnight pads I bought just didn’t have the coverage I was looking for.
 It’s a struggle.
-But anyway, hannahpad’s ultra pad is very good.
+But anyway, hannahpad‘s ultra reusable cotton pads are very good.
 They also stock the Super Ultra Pad which is even bigger.

 I LOVE MY PERIOD UNDIES.
 I’m straight up embarrassed I didn’t Google the undies earlier because it is a game changer.
 I tested the light/moderate absorbency period undies on day 1 of my period, when my flow is at its lightest / I don’t know when it’s going to hit.
 ‘Cos otherwise I can go through a handful of those thin mini pads for nothing.